Read the latest statistics on dissociative identity disorder and how to get help for this condition.

 Dissociative identity disorder occurs when two or more separate identities are present, each playing a distinctive role and having control over a person’s actions, memories and feelings.
 Life experiences and situational factors seemingly trigger shifts between identities.

-Statistics on Alternate Personalities
+Statistics on DID and Alternate Personalities

 Dissociative identity disorders are not overly common, but aren’t entirely rare, either.
 Statistics on alternate personalities have risen over time, which may come from better knowledge and understanding of the condition along with fewer cases of misdiagnosis.